EmersonDeltaV/deltav-edge/developer-guide.md

 -	[simple-dockerapp-dotnet6](https://github.com/EmersonDeltaV/simple-dockerapp-dotnet6)

 # Third-party tools with Edge

-Below are the list of third party tools (with steps) you can use to access your data via Edge.
+Below are example third party tools (with steps) you can use to access your data via DeltaV Edge Environment.
 - [jupyter-labs-for-edge](https://github.com/EmersonDeltaV/jupyter-labs-for-edge)

 - Grafana